crheller/crheller.github.io/_projects/3_project.md

                 job_options=Dict("split_idx" => 1, "num_splits" => 40)
 )
 ```
-The above command creates a new entry in the `queue` collection which will get scraped by the [automated queue monitoring](#qmonitor) system that I discuss in the next section.
+The above command creates a new entry in the `queue` collection which will get scraped by the [db watchdog](#qmonitor) system that I discuss in the next section.

 ## <a name="qmonitor"></a>Automated queue monitoring

 Running a data analysis pipeline on a High Performance Computing (HPC) system has huge advantages in terms of speed, scalability, and reproducibility.
 However, getting it set up can sometimes be challenging, particularly for those without prior experience writing batch scripts or working with job scheduling systems such as [SLURM](https://slurm.schedmd.com/documentation.html).
 In order to run a data analysis job on an HPC system, you need to transfer your data to where it can be accessed by the compute nodes, build a "batch script" (the set of instructions that tells the machine what to do with the data), submit this batch script to SLURM, and you need to locate the output of your job and move it back to a local server.

 To streamline this process for standard data pipelines in our lab, I built an automated system that allows users to easily utilize our institute's HPC system.
-As a result of this automation, from the perspective of the user, all that needs to be done to submit a job is run one line of code in [Julia](#julia), monitor the job's status on the [web dashboard](#dashboard), and wait for the results to be returned to their local machine in lab.
+As a result of this automation, from the perspective of the user, all that needs to be done to submit a job is run one line of code in [Julia](#julia), monitor the job's status on the [web API](#dashboard), and wait for the results to be returned to their local machine in lab.

 This automation is achieved by a set of [CronJobs](https://en.wikipedia.org/wiki/Cron) running on our local lab servers.
 These CronJobs contain 3 steps: